snipsco/snips-nlu/README.md

 # Snips NLU

-The [Snips NLU](https://snips-nlu.readthedocs.io) (Natural Language Understanding) is Python library that allows to parse sentences written in natural language and extracts structured information.
+The [Snips NLU](https://snips-nlu.readthedocs.io) (Natural Language Understanding) is a Python library that allows to parse sentences written in natural language and extracts structured information.

 ## Installing